Source code for core.orm.mixins.content

 from sqlalchemy import type_coerce

-from typing import overload, Any, Generic, Protocol, TypeVar, TYPE_CHECKING
+from typing import overload, Any, Protocol, TypeVar, TYPE_CHECKING

 if TYPE_CHECKING: